StuPro-TOSCAna/TOSCAna/docs/dev/model/tosca-elements.md

 A ToscaKey has following characteristics:

 - **Type information**.
 Special care has been taken to achieve type-safety even with a generic approach for getters / setters.
-A `ToscaKey` contains both generic type information and class type information (because generic type information is erased at runtime, this is needed aswell).
+A `ToscaKey` contains both generic type information and class type information (because generic type information is erased at runtime, this is needed as well).
 - **Name**.
 The name which is used in *TOSCA yaml* to refer to this element
 - *required* boolean flag which specifies if a value must be present
 - **predecssor**.
 Another `ToscaKey` which acts as the predecessor of this `ToscaKey`.
 With defining a predecessor it's possible to map the Key to a nested structure.
 E.g., above defined key has the predecessor `PROPERTIES` (which happens to have the name `"properties"`) - so it points to a value in `properties.name`.
 - **directives**.
-When needed, special directives can be saved in a `Map<String,Object>` consctruction.
+When needed, special directives can be saved in a `Map<String,Object>` construction.
 This is currently used for storing information about default units of TOSCA scalar types.

 > *Note: `ToscaKeys` are not declared as `final`, as this would cause problems in combination with inheritance (which is used heavily within Tosca Element classes)*